camilozano/ReelScout/memory-bank/activeContext.md

 *   **Project Renaming:** Renamed project from "Instarecs" to "ReelScout" across documentation.

 **Next Steps:**
-1. Integrate `analyze_caption_for_location` into the main CLI workflow (e.g., add an `analyze` command or integrate into `collect`).
-2. Implement Gemini video analysis:
+1. Implement Gemini video analysis:
     *   Determine the appropriate Gemini model (e.g., `gemini-pro-vision`, `gemini-1.5-flash`).
     *   Implement video file upload/processing compatible with the chosen Gemini model (referencing `3rdparty/gemini_video.ipynb` and `3rdparty/python-genai-docs/`).
     *   Create a function `analyze_video_for_location` in `src/ai_analyzer.py`.
-    *   Integrate video analysis into the workflow (e.g., call if caption analysis yields no results).
+    *   Integrate video analysis into the `analyze` command workflow (e.g., call if caption analysis yields no results or if specifically requested).
-    *   Add unit tests for video analysis function.
+    *   Add unit tests for the video analysis function.
-3. Implement logic to store/output the combined analysis results (e.g., update `metadata.json` or create a new output file/format like CSV).
+2. Refine the structure of `metadata.json` if needed, based on how video analysis results are stored alongside caption analysis and enrichment.
+3. Consider adding a dedicated output step/command (e.g., to generate a CSV from the enriched `metadata.json`).
-4. Refine error handling and logging for the AI analysis parts.
+4. Refine error handling and logging, particularly for the enrichment and upcoming video analysis steps.

 **Active Decisions/Considerations:**
 *   Choosing the specific Gemini model for *video* analysis (balancing cost, capability, speed).